TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 20/Matthew 20.9.md

 ---

-And when they came that [were hired] about the eleventh hour, they received every man a shilling.
+"When those who were hired at about the eleventh hour came, they each received a denarius.